MS Research Update 2016

 To learn about the Consortium of Multiple Sclerosis Centers (CMSC), please visit mscare.org.
 They may also be contacted via phone at (201) 487-1050 or via email at firstname.lastname@example.org.
 For information about the International Organization of MS Nurses (IOMSN), please visit iomsn.org.

 This year’s streamlined MS Research Update has been refined to emphasize numerous experimental drugs currently under investigation for the long-term treatment of multiple sclerosis (MS).
 Entirely new clinical trial data on some of the approved disease-modifying therapies (DMTs) has also been included.
 Please note that in order to keep this annual Research Update current and up to date, historical background and completed trials of approved DMTs are no longer included.
-Background information on approved therapies can still be found in our 2015 edition of the MS Research Update.
-This may be accessed by going to the “Publications” section of MSAA’s website.

 This 2016 edition of MSAA’s MS Research Update is again being printed as a stand-alone issue, reflecting the incredible diversity and scope of research progress in MS. There is nonetheless far too much ongoing research in MS therapeutics for all of it to be covered here.
 This is therefore not a complete list, and not all study results could be included.